 |SAXO Markets||4||0.06%||0.12% p.a. of stockholding balance, custodian fee calculated daily using the end of day values and charged on a monthly basis|

 |UOB Kay Hian||20||0.30%||S$2 per counter per month|

-The standout here is TD Ameritrade which now offers zero-commission trading (that’s right).
+TD Ameritrade stands out here due to the fact that they offer zero-commission trading (that’s right).
 The brokerage only offers you access to the U.S. market, but if you only intend to invest there then you can’t get any lower than zero commissions.

-Interactive Brokers also has a low minimum fee of just US$1.
+Interactive Brokers has one of the lowest minimum fees at just US$1.
 However, they charge a maintenance fee of US$10 a month, which is waived if you have US$100,000 in your account.
-So unless you’re willing to fund your account to that amount or make at least 10 trades a month with Interactive Brokers, this may be unsuitable for some investors.
-Interactive Brokers also offers zero-commission trading accounts called IBKR Lite but that is only available in the U.S. and India at this moment.
+So unless you’re willing to fund your account to that amount or make at least 10 trades a month, this may be unsuitable for some investors.
+(Interactive Brokers also offers zero-commission trading accounts called IBKR Lite but that is only available in the U.S. and India at this moment.)

-The advantage of Interactive Brokers is that it offers you global access to markets in the U.S., Europe, Asia, and more.
+The advantage of Interactive Brokers is that it offers you global access to markets in the U.S., Europe, and Asia.
 So if you intend to invest outside of the U.S. as well, then Interactive Brokers would be more suitable for you.

 The fifth perspective